Measuring Stereotype and Deviation Biases in Large Language Models: Results

 Looking at the LLM-generated texts for each ethnic group, both llama-3.1-70b (24.0\%) and command-r-plus (16.0\%) are more likely to provide "rabbi" as a response for prompts that included White names.
 Additionally, llama-3.1-70b outputs "midwife" for 10\% of the Black prompts and "monk" for 20\% of the Asian prompts.
 The other models also tend to provide a higher proportion of particular occupations for specific ethnic groups.
 For claude-3.5-sonnet, the second most popular occupation for Asian individuals is "executive" (20.0\%), and for command-r-plus, the second and third most popular occupations for Hispanic individuals are "financial analyst" and "investment banker."
+Gpt-4o-mini is also more likely to portray Black and Hispanic individuals as being "community organizers" (64\% and 48\%, respectively).

+A notable trend exhibited by all four models is that the most popular occupation provided for Baby Boomers is "teacher", which comprises 40.0\% of the Baby Boomer responses for claude-3.5-sonnet, 44.4\% for gpt-4o-mini, 70.0\% for llama-3.1-70b, and 30.0\% for command-r-plus.